FIDO2 Authentication: The Passwordless Web is Coming

 Improving the overall user experience and removing friction is key for financial institutions deploying online and mobile applications.
 User experience has a direct impact on customer retention, ROI of online services, and operational costs.
 In fact, studies have shown that customers who have the ability to easily engage with their financial institution anywhere and at any time are less likely to switch.

 While the frictionless customer experience is a top priority for banking and security leaders, delivering the optimal user experience alone is not enough.
-FIs also need to comply with different regulations and guidelines (e.g., PSD2, GDPR, and NIST), maintain high standards of security, and stay within development and operational budgets.
+FIs also need to comply with different regulations and guidelines (e.g., PSD2, GDPR, and NIST), maintain high standards of cybersecurity, and stay within development and operational budgets.
 All of this makes the challenge of delivering a frictionless experience more complex.

 Often, the first hurdle in customer engagement is the login password.
 Not only is creating and managing passwords a major annoyance, the login password is also notoriously vulnerable to data breaches.